nixilla/practical-symfony2-book/source/day_03_the_data_model.rst

 format relates to the meta information being saved into yaml file.

 .. note:: It's better for you if you use one type of configuration formats,
-          it'll keep your project consistent.
+          otherwise you won't be able to build the database.
 Here I'm just exploring the differences between the formats.
+I'll continue with Yaml format from now on.

 As you can see, I haven't defined the relation yet.
 According to the `documentation page`_, all I need to do is to add manyToOne to yml file.